 |$90k to $110k||40%||(100k – $90k)(40%) = $4k|

 Note that Sarah’s marginal tax rate is 40% since she makes $100k/yr.

 As Sarah earns more, a greater proportion of her income will be taxed at her 40% marginal rate.
 Sarah’s average tax rate will therefore increase as she earns more.

 How does the Progressive Tax System Relate to Investment Income?

-First, investment income is income.
-It counts towards your total (gross) income.
+In addition, investment income counts towards your total (gross) income.
 Therefore, money made from your investments can send you into higher tax brackets.

 Tax Sheltered Accounts